 ✅ Moat: Yes there are competitors in each industry but together as a whole, Microsoft stands apart.
 The only other company that has as many revenue streams as Microsoft is Google’s parent, Alphabet.

 Microsoft continues to impress me and remains one of my favorite stocks.
+All 4Ms checkout with flying colors.
 I will continue buying more shares of Microsoft as often as I can.

 The Summary, Score, and MOS of this stock may have changed since the posting of this review.
 Please login to Tykr to see up-to-date information.

-If you found this stock review interesting, you may also like this review on AMN Healthcare.
+If you found this stock review interesting, you may also like this review on Netflix.